 She said, “Yeah, it was good.”

-And looking back, I know she didn’t have a problem with alcohol.
+Looking back, I know she didn’t have a problem with alcohol.
 But back then, I was deeply hurt that she would do that to me.

-And that’s another way to figure out what your boundaries are by the way.
+That’s another way to figure out what your boundaries are by the way.
 When you think someone is doing something TO YOU.
 She was doing something that I wasn’t even involved in, yet I believed she was doing it to me.

 The boundary I created from childhood was unhealthy.
 I was putting undue stress and some fear in my partner that if they even touched alcohol, I’d judge them and put them down and make them feel guilty.
 All because I hadn’t gotten over what happened in my own family.

 One of the ways to find out if a boundary you have is unhealthy is to find out how people respond to you.
 I brought my unhealthy boundary into every relationship I had.
-And every partner is a mirror that reflects to you what’s going on in your own life.
+Every partner is a mirror that reflects to you what’s going on in your own life.
 So when they’re not happy, you can take a moment to reflect what it is in you that may be causing it.

 Now we are not responsible for someone else’s happiness, that’s not where I’m going with this, but you are intelligent enough to step out of yourself for a moment and ask: